wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 	    # If it's been more than a day since the last visit...
 	    if (datetime.now() - last_visit_time).days > 0:
 	        visits = visits + 1
-	        #update the last visit cookie now that we have updated the count
+	        # Update the last visit cookie now that we have updated the count
 	        response.set_cookie('last_visit', str(datetime.now()))
 	    else:
 	        visits = 1
-	        # set the last visit cookie
+	        # Set the last visit cookie
 	        response.set_cookie('last_visit', last_visit_cookie)

 	    # Update/set the visits cookie
 	    response.set_cookie('visits', visits)

-This function takes the request object and the response object - because we want to be able to access the incoming cookies from the request, and add or update cookies in the response.
-In the function, you can see that we call the `request.COOKIES.get()` function, which is a helper function provided by Django.
+This helper function takes the `request` and `response` objects -- because we want to be able to access the incoming cookies from the `request`, and add or update cookies in the `response`.
+In the function, you can see that we call the `request.COOKIES.get()` function, which is a further helper function provided by Django.
 If the cookie exists, it returns the value.
 If it does not exist, we can provide a default value.
-Once we have the values for each cookie, we can calculate if a day has elapses between the last visit or not.
+Once we have the values for each cookie, we can calculate whether a day (`.days`) has elapsed between the last visit.

-If you want to test this code out without having to wait a day, you can change `days` to `seconds`.
+If you want to test this code out without having to wait a day, change `days` to `seconds`.
 That way the visit counter can be updated every second, as opposed to every day.

-**Note that all cookie values are returned as strings**; *do not assume that a cookie storing whole numbers will return an integer.* You have to manually cast this to the correct type yourself.
+**Note that all cookie values are returned as strings**; *do not assume that a cookie storing whole numbers will return an integer.* You have to manually cast this to the correct type yourself because there's no place in which to store additional information within a cookie telling us of the value's type.

 If a cookie does not exist, you can create a cookie with the `set_cookie()` method of the `response` object you create.
 The method takes in two values, the name of the cookie you wish to create (as a string), and the value of the cookie.
 In this case, it doesn't matter what type you pass as the value - it will be automatically cast to a string.

-Since we are using the `datetime` we need to import this into `views.py`.
+Since we are using the `datetime` we need to `import` this into `views.py` at the top of the file.

 {lang="python",linenos=off}
 	from datetime import datetime

-Next, update the `index()` view to call the `cookie_handler_function()`.
-To do this we need to extract the response first.
+Next, update the `index()` view to call the `cookie_handler_function()` helper function.
+To do this, we need to extract the `response` first.

 {lang="python",linenos=off}
 	def index(request):
 	    category_list = Category.objects.order_by('-likes')[:5]
 	    page_list = Page.objects.order_by('-views')[:5]
 	    context_dict = {'categories': category_list, 'pages': page_list}

 	    # Obtain our Response object early so we can add cookie information.
 	    response = render(request, 'rango/index.html', context_dict)

-	    # Call function to handle the cookies
+	    # Call the helper function to handle the cookies
 	    visitor_cookie_handler(request, response)

 	    # Return response back to the user, updating any cookies that need changed.